scalessio/CrowdSpectrumizer/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.
 ```

-## Final notes
-* The final dataset will be released in the next months because this repository is over its data quota.
-And we can not upload more data.